ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885812990/90c9364d-f8bf-4caa-b372-3422cc73de7f.png align="center")

+As soon as you run the query, your database function will be created. 🙌

-Now, if you navigate to Database &gt; Functions, you’ll see a list of all the functions you’ve created:
+Now, if you navigate to **Database &gt; Functions**, you’ll see a list of all the functions you’ve created:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885824872/dd19203a-9e6b-4e5a-a8b5-0fd9cb7808f8.png align="center")

-f you look at the details of the our project\_update\_count() function, you’ll see the SQL query that we created:
+If you look at the details of the our `project_update_count()` function, you’ll see the SQL query that we created:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885858693/8c08628d-f9aa-4ab8-9574-c2742acd8378.png align="center")